Midsommer White Paper

 Introduction:

-Midsommer (Midsommer.org) was founded on a simple yet powerful principle: prioritizing people – both clinicians and clients – in the mental healthcare industry.
-The initial vision for Midsommer originated with Spencer R. Potesta, whose combined expertise in organizational effectiveness consulting and clinical psychotherapy illuminated a critical need for change.
-This vision, informed by years of experience witnessing the disconnect between best practices and industry realities, crystallized after Spencer and Taylor Newendorp joined forces at Chicago Counseling Center.
-Taylor’s extensive knowledge and respected reputation in the field proved invaluable in refining and solidifying the Midsommer model.
-Their successful collaboration at Chicago Counseling Center serves as the foundation for Midsommer, a model they aim to replicate and expand upon.
-This white paper outlines the philosophy, structure, goals, and unique methodology of Midsommer, aiming to inspire a shift towards a more humane and effective model of mental healthcare.
+Midsommer (Midsommer.org) was founded on a simple yet powerful principle: prioritizing people—both clinicians and clients—in the mental healthcare industry.
+The initial vision for Midsommer originated with Spencer R. Potesta, whose combined expertise in industrial and organizational psychology and clinical psychotherapy highlighted a critical need for change.
+This vision, shaped by years of observing the gap between best practices and industry realities, took shape when Spencer and Taylor Newendorp collaborated at Chicago Counseling Center.
+Taylor’s deep knowledge and respected standing in the field were key in refining the Midsommer model.
+Their success at Chicago Counseling Center forms the foundation for Midsommer, a model they seek to replicate and expand.
+This white paper outlines Midsommer's philosophy, structure, goals, and unique methodology, inspiring a shift toward a more humane, effective, and organizationally sound model of mental healthcare rooted in self-managing teams and supportive partnerships.

 The Problem: